Skip to main content

 Order-book payloads include bids, asks, timestamps, mid price, spread, and venue-specific depth fields.
 L3 and L4 records should be stored separately from ordinary L2 snapshots.

-Trade payloads include side, price, size, timestamp, and route-specific fields such as wallet/account identifiers where the source supports them.
+Trade payloads include side, price, size, timestamp, and route-specific fields such as wallet/account identifiers when the source returns them.

 Funding and OI payloads include timestamped rate, premium, mark, mid, and open-interest fields depending on venue family.